-Carol Kauffman and I began a conversation in 2004 on the importance of creating a scientific foundation of coaching and an academic institute.
+Carol Kauffman and I began a conversation in 2004 on the importance of creating a scientific foundation of coaching and an institute dedicated to coaching science.
 This conversation evolved to starting the annual Coaching in Leadership & Healthcare conference with McLean Hospital and Harvard Medical School in 2008, followed by founding the Institute of Coaching in 2009 with visionary and benefactor Ruth Ann Harnisch and co-director Susan David.

-Margaret is co-founder and co-director of the Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, and a course director of the annual Coaching in Leadership & Healthcare conference organized by the Institute of Coaching and delivered by Harvard Medical School.
-She is a faculty member of Harvard Extension School, teaching the Science of Coaching Psychology.
+Margaret is co-founder and chair of the Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, and a course director of the Coaching in Leadership & Healthcare conference organized by the Institute of Coaching and delivered by Harvard Medical School since 2008.
 She is a co-founder and member of the National Board for Health & Wellness Coaching, a nonprofit subsidiary of the National Board of Medical Examiners, that has launched national standards and certification of health and wellness coaches.

 B.S.
 Biology, University of Western Ontario, 1978

-M.B.A., Ivey School of Business, University of Western Ontario, 1983; last term at London Business School under an international scholarship
+M.B.A., Ivey School of Business, University of Western Ontario, 1983; last term at London Business School with an international scholarship

 The IOC is a global community of coaches.